-The Secretary and Comptroller General was supported during 2023-2024 by the Audit and Risk Committee on matters relating to risk, internal control and governance.
+The Secretary and Comptroller General was supported during 2024-2025 by the Audit and Risk Committee on matters relating to risk, internal control and governance.
 The Audit and Risk Committee covers the activities of the DMO, Debt Management Account, PWLB lending facility and CRND.
-The members of the Audit and Risk Committee during 2023-2024 were:
+The members of the Audit and Risk Committee during 2024-2025 were:

-- Paul Fisher (Chairman)
+- Paul Fisher (Chair)

-- Paul Richards (until 30 April 2023)

-- Martin Egan (from 1 May 2023)
+- Martin Egan

 - Rodney Norman

-Audit and Risk Committee member - Rodney Norman was Finance Director of NS&I until 2018.
-Prior to that he was the Treasury Accountant at HM Treasury.
+Audit and Risk Committee member - Rodney was Finance Director of NS&I until 2018.
+Prior to that Rodney was the Treasury Accountant at HM Treasury.
 This was preceded by a career in the City where he qualified as a Chartered Accountant with PWC and was Finance Director of the Banking Division of Close Brothers.
-He is currently a non-executive member of the Audit and Risk Committee of the Army and until recently was a senior advisor to the Bank of England.
+Rodney is currently a non-executive member of the Audit and Risk Committee of the Army and Rodney has previously been a senior advisor to the Bank of England.
 He has previously been a non-executive director of a variety of organisations including the Pension Protection Fund where he was also a member of its Risk and Audit Committee and chaired the Nominations Committee.
 Audit and Risk Committee meetings are typically attended by the DMO Accounting Officer, the Secretary and Comptroller General, the Co-Heads of Policy & Markets, the Chief Operating Officer, the Head of Internal Audit, the Head of Finance, the Head of Risk and the National Audit Office.